ModusCreateOrg/constellation/README.md

 This assumes that you already have a Route 53 domain in your AWS account created.
 You need to either edit variables.tf to match your domain and AWS zone or specify these values as command line `var` parameters.

+### Development Notes
+- The ECR repositories are not currently created by Terraform.
+Depending on the goals of the demo they could be managed by Terraform.

 # Modus Create